Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Explore Syracuse

-A day trip to Syracuse should include walking through its unique state parks, spending time at one or more renowned museums, and indulging in delicious local food.
-Located an hour and a half east of Rochester, one of the city’s main attractions is its picturesque downtown area, which is home to a variety of shops, restaurants, museums, and the stunning architecture of historic buildings, including Syracuse City Hall, the Byrne Square building, and the magnificent Art Deco Niagara Mohawk Building.
+A day trip to Syracuse should include walking through its unique squares, spending time at one or more renowned museums, and indulging in delicious local food.
+Located an hour and a half east of Rochester, one of the city’s main attractions is its picturesque downtown area, home to a variety of shops, restaurants, museums, and the stunning architecture of historic buildings, including Syracuse City Hall, the Byrne Square building, and the magnificent Art Deco Niagara Mohawk Building.

 Clinton Square Syracuse

-Visit Clinton Square at Erie Boulevard, and you’ll find a reflecting pool with fountains where the canal once ran through the heart of Syracuse.
-It’s the perfect spot to appreciate the city’s early history and begin a self-guided walking tour following a Downtown Syracuse guide.
+Visit Clinton Square at Erie Boulevard, where you’ll find a reflecting pool with fountains and where the canal once ran through the heart of Syracuse.
+It’s the perfect spot to appreciate the city’s early history and begin a Downtown Syracuse self-guided walking tour.

 Plan Your Day Trip to Syracuse